roman-corgi/Roman-CGI-Data-Challenge-Tutorials/README.md

-# WFIRST-CGI-Data-Challenge-Tutorials
+# Roman-CGI-Data-Challenge-Tutorials
-Tutorial notebooks and data sets for the [WFIRST Exoplanet Imaging Data Challenge](https://www.exoplanetdatachallenge.com/)
+Tutorial notebooks and data sets for the [Roman Exoplanet Imaging Data Challenge](https://www.exoplanetdatachallenge.com/)

 Most notebooks are Python3/Jupyter notebooks that should run smoothly with the most recent stable numpy, scipy, and astropy packages distributed through Anaconda.
 Additional package dependencies are noted here each tutorial.

 ## 1. HLC image analysis

-The simulated WFIRST Hybrid Lyot Coronagraph (HLC) images are the core component of the data challenge.
+The simulated Roman Hybrid Lyot Coronagraph (HLC) images are the core component of the data challenge.
 In the tutorial data set, as in the official data challenge, there are 4 epochs of observation one scientific target star.
 At each epoch, images of the target are acquired at two observatory roll angles.

    ### HLC data

-   The simulated WFIRST Hybrid Lyot Coronagraph (HLC) images are stored under [Data/HLC/](Data/HLC/).
+   The simulated Roman Hybrid Lyot Coronagraph (HLC) images are stored under [Data/HLC/](Data/HLC/).

    There are three subdirectories: